Home Audio Using HifiBerry And Raspberry Pi

 Without this dbus session the communication between the bluetooth stack and pulseaudio won’t work correctly.

-Having a desktop environment on the Raspberry would be a waste of resources.
+Having a desktop environment on the Raspberry would be a waste of

-Using the dbus-launch
+session anyway.
+Using the dbus-launch command and

-works too if you prefer that).
+screen (tmux works too if you prefer

 dbus-launch screen

-Inside the screen session pulseaudio
+Inside the screen session pulseaudio can be started:

 pulseaudio -v --high-priority

-And in another tab
+And in another tab of screen use

-to power on
+bluetoothctl to power on the adapter and pair

-pair the devices.
+the devices.

-Bluetoothctl permissions ΒΆ
+Bluetoothctl permissions ¶

-doesn’t react to any input there is another issue that need
+If bluetoothctl doesn’t react to any input there is

 The user doesn’t have the required permissions.
-To fix that add the user to the
+To fix that add the

 usermod -a lp

-And add the following in /etc/dbus-1/system.d/bluetooth.conf
+And add the following in

-between <busconfig>
+/etc/dbus-1/system.d/bluetooth.conf between

 <!-- allow users of lp group (printing subsystem) to